 Like any marketing channel you choose, your Facebook ads should always accurately reflect your brand and its objectives.
 If you’re trying to increase engagement, for example, consider what format would achieve this the best: would a video help catch the attention of your audience, or would a carousel work better?

 Want 2.3 times more engagement on your Facebook posts?
 Simply adding a photo can garner this.
 Imagine what an eye-catching graphic can do?
-Creative graphics can help you achieve all the main principles of advertising through visuals; relevance, value proposition and a single call to action.
-Whether it's adding text to an image, an icon or logo, graphics play an important role in capturing attention—and capturing attention is the first thing you need to do with any ad.
+Creative graphics can help you achieve all the main principles of advertising through visuals; relevance, value proposition, and a single call to action.
+Whether it's adding text to an image, an icon, or a logo, graphics play an important role in capturing attention—and capturing attention is the first thing you need to do with any ad.
 Creating these unique and personalized graphics doesn’t need to be difficult, either—all you need to do is find the right resources to help you do so.
-Choose templates that are simple in layout for easy personalization of colors and concepts that fit your specific branding and audience.
+Choose Facebook ad templates that are simple in layout for easy personalization of colors and concepts that fit your specific branding and audience.

 You’ll find exactly what you’re looking for in Canva’s wide range of templates for Facebook.
 Start with something like Tan Minimalist Promotion Bed & Breakfast Inns Facebook Post or White Simple Mountain Great Outdoors Activity Facebook Post and get personalizing.

 If your audience isn’t sure what to do or doesn't understand what's in it for them, your ad is a failure from an advertising perspective.
 That's why adding a call to action (CTA), value proposition or incentive to your visual content is critical.

 Netflix does very detailed research into the behaviors of their audience and none was so telling than that from a few years back; faces were the most effective generators of engagement on their platform.